ballerina-platform/module-ballerinax-googleapis.gmail/gmail/tests/Readme.md

 ballerina init
 ballerina test gmail
 ```
-You will receive 2 two mails to the recepient inbox, one in text/plain with an attachment and other one
+You will receive 2 two mails to the recipient inbox, one in text/plain with an attachment and other one
 in text/html with the same attachment.
-The 2 mails will be deleted from your sender's sent mail box as well.
+The two mails will be deleted from your sender's sent mail box as well.